-Employment rates in Devon are 4% higher than the national average at 79.2%, with 81.4% of the working age population actively engaged in the economy (Sept 2020).
+Employment rates in Devon are 4% higher than the national average at 79.5%, with 82.2% of the working age population actively engaged in the economy (Sept 2020).
 The Universal Credit Claimant Count (unemployment) is at 4.5% (Feb 2021), sitting below the national average of 6.5%.
 Significant variations exist within Devon.
 The number of claimants fell significantly since the financial crisis in 2008, but then rose rapidly since 2018.
 Rates have risen much faster than nationally since March 2020.

-The population of Devon is growing but the working age population is declining as a share of the total as much of the growth is driven by an increase in the number of over 65s.
-By 2031 the proportion of over 65s is expected to increase from 25% to 29.7%.
+The population of Devon is growing, but the working age population is declining as a share of the total as much of the growth is driven by a disproportionately higher increase in the number of over 65s.
+By 2031 the proportion of over 65s is expected to increase from 26% to 29.7%.
 Nationally, the proportion of over 65s isn’t expected to reach 25% until 2048.

-80% of the Devon working age population is qualified to NVQ level 2 equivalent or above and 61% to NVQ level 3 equivalent or above, both of which are higher than the national average (2017).
-40% are qualified to NVQ level 4 equivalent or above which is again above the national average of 38%.
+81% of the Devon working age population is qualified to NVQ level 2 equivalent or above and 63% to NVQ level 3 equivalent or above, both of which are higher than the national average (2019), 38% are qualified to NVQ level 4 equivalent or above which is slightly below the national average of 40%.

 The economy of Devon has a broad sectoral base.
-The core industries of Health, Retail and Tourism account for 39.4% of employment, 24% of businesses and an estimated 24.3% of output.
+In 2019 the core industries of Health, Retail and Tourism accounted for 43.1% of employment.
 Agriculture, Education, Manufacturing, Construction and Real Estate employment were also over-represented in Devon compared with nationally.
 Some shift in the composition of Devon’s economy is expected as a result of the impacts of COVID-19.

-Over the last five years, the number of enterprises in Devon has grown to almost 38,000 VAT registered businesses (2020), but more slowly than the rate of growth that has been seen nationally.
-89% of firms are micro (0-9 employees) in size and Devon has one of the highest incidences of self-employment in the country at 14.7%.
+Over the last five years, the number of enterprises in Devon has grown to almost 38,000 VAT registered businesses (2020), but more slowly than the rate of growth nationally.
+89% of firms are micro (0-9 employees) in size and Devon has one of the highest incidences of self-employment in the country at 15.8%.

 Across all indicators, the averages mask some important differences between districts.
-Exeter is growing relatively quickly, has a good skills base and the highest workplace earnings.
-East Devon has seen earnings drop considerably over the past year following sharp rises previously.
-South Hams residents generally have higher incomes and skills levels than the rest of the county, though this growth has not been so strong recently.
+Exeter has grown relatively quickly in recent years, with a good skills base and the highest workplace earnings.
+East Devon has seen earnings drop considerably over the past few years, following sharp rises previously.
+South Hams residents generally have higher residence based incomes and skills levels than the rest of the county, although this growth has not been so strong recently.
 Performance in the other five districts is more mixed, and notably poorer in the north of the county.
-Torridge and North Devon are the most deprived districts and this correlates with other indicators such as wages, education levels and social mobility.
+Torridge and North Devon are among the most deprived districts and this correlates with other indicators such as wages, education levels and social mobility.
 Most of Devon has been impacted economically much harder than nationally, as a result of impacts upon retail and tourism, with faster increases in the claimant count rate and higher rates of furlough than the UK as a whole.